 Markers of ISCs

 Each gut stem cell is coated with special protein receptors that selectively bind to or adhere to other "signaling" molecules.
 These cell surface receptors are known as stem cell markers.
-Currently, Musasi-1, TERT (telomerase reverse transcriptase) and ID14 are the main markers found in ISCs[17].
+Currently, Musasi-1, telomerase reverse transcriptase (TERT) and ID14 are the main markers found in ISCs[17].
 Musas-1 is a neural RNA-binding protein but has been shown to be a selective marker of ISCs in addition to the nervous system[18].
 Some studies found that Musashi-1-positive cells were found in the small intestine of mice, and Musashi-1 was significantly increased in intestinal specimens of mice after reflex injury[19].
 TERT is a ribonuclear protease complex.
 Studies have shown that immunohistochemical TERT-positive cells are mainly distributed in the base of the small intestine crypt, 4-7 cells away from the bottom of the crypt, and some cells are distributed in the interstitium surrounding the crypt[20].
 ID14, a new gene found in Xenopus laevis, encodes a protein containing 315 amino acids[21].
 Adult ID14 is mostly found in the intestine but is only weakly expressed in the stomach, lung and testis.
 Its expression in the intestine does not begin until the metamorphosis stage, which is closely related to the differentiation of adult intestinal epithelial cells[22].

 Asymmetric division of ISCs